 In addition Councillor Bicknell had replaced Councillor Kellaway as the representative of the Royal Borough of Windsor & Maidenhead.
 Katharine Horler was to replace Steve Lamb as one of the Thames Valley Berkshire LEP’s representatives.

 Election of Chairman

-RESOLVED that Councillor Stanton be elected Chairman of the Joint Committee for the ensuing municipal year.
+RESOLVED that Councillor Munro be re-elected Chairman of the Joint Committee for the ensuing municipal year.

-RESOLVED that Councillor Law be elected Vice-Chairman of the Joint Committee for the ensuing municipal year.
+RESOLVED that Councillor Bicknell be elected Vice-Chairman of the Joint Committee for the ensuing municipal year.